randykinne/randykinne.dev/about.md

 <h3>My name is Randy Kinne.</h3>

 <p>I've been writing code for over 5 years in a variety of languages.
-I play hockey and My favorite team is the Detroit Red Wings.</p>
+I also play hockey and I am a fan of the Detroit Red Wings.</p>

 <h2>Hobbies</h2>